devxpawan/smart-spend/README.md

 # Smart Spend

-A web application for managing personal finances, including bills, expenses, and warranties.
+A web application for managing personal finances, including bills, expenses, income, and warranties.
 This project is a full-stack application built with React, Node.js, and MongoDB.
 It provides a secure and user-friendly way to track and manage your financial data.

 ## Features